top of page

 Expectation of your Tour Leader:

-Parkland Tour Leaders are well trained in facilitating the group activities we do.
+Red Deer Nordic Tour Leaders are well trained in facilitating the group activities we do.
 They are NOT GUIDES and do not have guide training.

 There will always be 1st aid supplies on hand, but these trips are taken far from immediate help in mountainous, winter conditions, so we will work together to carry out safe trips.